MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 # Batching Ingestion Monitoring

-Batching ingestion is the most performant [method](ingest-data-overview#batching-vs-streaming-ingestion) used by Azure Data Explorer (ADX) for ingesting data.
+Batching ingestion is the most performant [method](ingest-data-overview#batching-vs-streaming-ingestion) for ingesting data used by Azure Data Explorer (ADX).

-Using this method, ADX optimizes data ingestion for high throughput by batching the incoming data into small chunks based on a configurable [ingestion batching policy](kusto/management/batchingpolicy.md) defined on the database or table.
-These small batches of data are then merged, and optimized for fast query results.
+In batching ingestion, ADX optimizes data ingestion for high throughput by batching the incoming data into small chunks based on a configurable [ingestion batching policy](kusto/management/batchingpolicy.md) that is defined on the database or table from which the data is ingested.
+The small batches of incoming data are then merged and optimized for fast query results.

+By monitoring the batching ingestion, you can get information about the *[ingestion result], the *[amount of ingested data], the *[latency of the ingestion], and the *[batching process] itself.

+ADX uses Azure monitor to monitor ingestion metrics in Azure portal.

+What does the information do for you? understand what they mean and see how to use them to get valuable insights.

 Batching ingestion occurs in stages, and each stage is governed by a *component*:

+When analyzing the amount of data passing through ingestion and ingestion latency, it is possible to split metrics by **Component Type** to better understand the performance of each of the batching ingestion stages.

 1. Prior to ingestion, as the data is retrieved from Event Grid, Event Hub, or IoT Hub, the *Data Connection* component performs initial data rearrangement.
 2. The *Batching Manager* optimizes the ingestion throughput by batching the small ingress data chunks that it receives based on the ingestion batching policy.